georust/rinex/README.md

 See [constellation](doc/constellation.md) for example of use.

 * `--with-gzip`
-to be provided in future, allows parsing .gz compressed RINEX files directly
+allow native parsing of .gz compressed RINEX files.
+Otherwise, user must uncompress manualy the `.gz` extension first.

 ## Contributions